aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Returns colors in the palette for the spreadsheet.

+**Remarks**

 The palette has 56 entries, each represented by an RGB value.

 **Returns:**
 com.aspose.cells.Color[]